-- Spear phishing: Where an attacker targets a specific individual (often someone with high security clearance for an online system) like a hunter spearing one specific fish
+- Spear phishing is where an attacker targets a specific individual (often someone with high security clearance for an online system) like a hunter spearing one specific fish

-- Vishing: Made up by combining “voice” and “phishing,” it means a phone call where the caller falsely poses as a legitimate entity
+- Vishing, made up by combining “voice” and “phishing,” means a phone call where the caller falsely poses as a legitimate entity.

-- Smishing: Created by combining the words “SMS” and “phishing,” it’s text messages that pass themselves off as being from official sources
+- Smishing, created by combining the words “SMS” and “phishing,” means text messages that pass themselves off as being from official sources.

 Recognizing a Scam

-So, how exactly do you defend yourself against any of these hoaxes?
+So, how exactly do you defend yourself against any of these scams?

 To start, the unfortunate truth is no amount of technology can protect you from any form of “-ishing.”
 This is because they’re all conducted through communication — not via a system intrusion.
 In other words, since all these scams are effectively knocking at your door, the only way to restrict their access would be to restrict every other visitor’s access as well.

 With that in mind, the best way to outsmart these scammers is to recognize them.
 Fortunately, it often takes just a few identifiers to know which messages are fakes.

 Though some attackers will work patiently, most phishers tend to be impatient.
 Often, they’ll launch into asking for information right away with an urgent and demanding tone.

 That urgency is your dead giveaway.
 Remember, a legitimate IT professional or financial agent would never rush you into giving away sensitive information, let alone over electronic channels.